-&lt;sup>11 For excellent early overviews, see Greenley et al. (1982) and Amacher et al. (1989).
+9 For excellent early overviews, see Greenley et al. (1982) and Amacher et al. (1989).
 Scodari (1990) provides a thorough review of the advantages and disadvantages of various methods specifically within a wetland valuation context, while Whitehead (1992) contains a lucid, if somewhat terse, review of the methods and the theory behind them.
 More recent papers detailing established and newer methods include Feather et al. (1995), Apogee Research, Inc. (1996), Mahan (1997), Bockstael (1998) and Pendleton and Shonkwiler (2001).
 For comprehensive reviews of the theory and application of contingent valuation methods for nonmarket goods and services, see U.S. Department of Commerce (1993) and Bishop et al. (1998).

-This type of detailed examination was beyond the time constraints of this study, but it should be seriously considered for inclusion in future phases of a valuation project.
+10 This type of detailed examination was beyond the time constraints of this study, but it should be seriously considered for inclusion in future phases of a valuation project.

-&lt;sup>13 The brief methods discussion borrows from Amacher et al. (1989), Whitehead (1992), and others.
+11 The brief methods discussion borrows from Amacher et al. (1989), Whitehead (1992), and others.

-&lt;sup>14 This approach, which first received widespread publicity and policy attention due to a study by Gosselink et al. (1974), is based on the Odum and Odum (1972) contention that society's use of resources should maximize the net energy production of the total environment (including its natural and developed components).
+12 This approach, which first received widespread publicity and policy attention due to a study by Gosselink et al. (1974), is based on the Odum and Odum (1972) contention that society's use of resources should maximize the net energy production of the total environment (including its natural and developed components).

-&lt;sup>15 The fundamental problem is that EAM fails to recognize the nature of the process by which economic values are determined, and makes an "illegitimate marriage" of the principles of systems ecology with economic theory (Shabman and Batie 1978).
+13 The fundamental problem is that EAM fails to recognize the nature of the process by which economic values are determined, and makes an "illegitimate marriage" of the principles of systems ecology with economic theory (Shabman and Batie 1978).
 "This leads to estimates of marsh service value that are, at best, inaccurate.
-At worst, discussion of its use is included in this report.
-The results from two studies employing EAM, however, are reported in Table 2 in order to completely characterize the wetland valuation literature.
+At worst, these inaccurate estimates may capture the focus of policy debate, and hinder, rather than improve, the resource management process for coastal wetlands."

-The NFI method uses market prices to measure the additional profit earned by firms due to the contribution of the wetlands to production activities, and it generates use values.
-Thus, the NFI method is most appropriate when the wetland provides a service that leads to an increase in producer surplus, or the economic gains attained by the users of the resource, because it exploits the relationship between the value of the production activity and the wetland acreage.
+most appropriate when the wetland provides a service that leads to an increase in producer surplus, or the economic gains attained by the users of the resource, because it exploits the relationship between the value of the production activity and the wetland acreage.
 In the NFI method the physical relationship between wetland areas and the economic activity is empirically estimated from data on the production activity.
-It is then possible to identify the increase in producer surplus (economic gain) associated with the use of the wetland resource.
-If the empirical estimates are obtained through statistical regression, then estimates of the marginal value product (MVP) of the wetland resource can be generated.
+It is then possible to identify the increase in producer surplus (economic gain) associated with the use of the wetland resource.14 If the empirical estimates are obtained through statistical regression, then estimates of the marginal value product (MVP) of the wetland resource can be generated.
 In this context, the MVP provides a direct measure of the firm owner's willingness-to-pay to avoid wetland degradation.